ItsSuzie/RachieBot/README.md

 - /rp - Prints the infamous furry owo whats this copypasta
 - /tragedy - prints the amazing farth plageus the wise copypasta

-No commands commands:
-anything you type in, she'll go ahead and echo back to you have fun!
+have fun!

 Created by @Sindiewen